Introducing Hand Embroidery to Children

 Sarah

-6. Online Hand Embroidery Course for Kids – We have started a live Online Hand Embroidery Course for kids (age 8-16), and registration is open!
-Each batch will have 5 students to make sure to pay attention to each student and their work.
+Online Hand Embroidery Course for Kids – We have started a live Online Hand Embroidery Course for kids (ages 8-16), and registration is open!
+Each batch will have 5 students to pay attention to each student and their work.
 The curriculum is prepared carefully, drawing from the years of experience of teaching children hand embroidery.
-Each module is done through a fun project, and the kids learn at least two new things every class they will attend.
+Each module is done through a fun project, and the kids learn at least two new things in every class they will attend.

 Fees: $20 / £15 per class